 Quality materials also tend to cost more but last longer than cheaper shingles and tiles, and a roofer taking his or her time for a proper inspection and thorough repair job might also charge a higher price.
 Consider that high-quality tiles or shingles and other materials are likely to last longer than low-priced materials, making that higher cost a great investment in your home.

-Missing shingles and sagging spots are obvious signs of needed roof repairs, but there are many other signs that it’s time to call a roofing contractor near you!
+Missing shingles and sagging spots are obvious signs of needed roof repairs, and that's when many start thinking about DIY roof repair.
+However, there are many other signs that it’s time to call a roofing contractor near you!
 Overlooking these signs can mean more extensive damage over time and higher repair bills.
 On the other hand, knowing even the most subtle signs of needed roof repair ensures you can schedule that work as soon as it’s needed and avoid more extensive roof repair, interior water leaks, resultant mold growth, and the like.

 One sign of needed roof repairs is trapped heat or humidity in a home’s attic or upper stories.
 A solid roof in good repair deflects heat and humidity while also venting humidity from the home’s interior rooms.
 Roof leaks, cracks, gaps, and other damage allow heat and humidity to seep into the house; as heat rises, you might then notice an overly warm and humid attic or upper story.

 While needed plumbing repairs might result in interior water leaks and stains on ceilings, a damaged roof also allows water into the home.
 You might not see a drip from an attic or upper room ceiling but might notice water stains on the ceiling, along the crown molding, or down corners.
 If you’ve ruled out a plumbing issue in the home, it’s time for a roof inspection.